dhicks6345789/docs-to-markdown/audioCues/processAudioCues.md

-# Slideshow
+# Audio Cues

-Given a set of image/video/PDF/HTML/etc files in a folder, produces an HTML file that cycles through each sub-page in turn, with defineable transition method (fade) and time.
+Given a set of audio files in a folder, produces an HTML file that shows each audio cue as its own click/press-able icon that plays that audio.
+Handy for playing sound effects and similar for plays.

 This project consists of a Python script, intended to be run server-side, and a client-side web page component.
 The client-side web page can be used as a stand-alone component without the server-side script.

 ## Server-Side Python Script

-The server-side Python script should be able to process most formats of image and video files into standardised versions suitible for showing via the web-based client.
+The server-side Python script should be able to process most formats of audio files into standardised versions suitable for playing via the web-based client.
 It replies on external applications (ffmpeg) to do that.

 ### Installation